It’s pretty hard to argue against trying to get the biggest tax refund possible.

 Digital News Subscription Tax Credit

-Let’s face facts: 2020 was a year for the history books.
+Let’s face facts: The last few years have been for the history books.
 You probably listened, watched, or read more news than ever.
 Basically, high-quality Canadian journalism is more important than ever.

 This new non-refundable tax credit allows you to claim up to $500 for digital news subscription expenses to a qualified Canadian journalism organization (QCJO).
 These organizations must not be licensed to broadcast, and content needs to be primarily original news.
 If you’re claiming the same qualifying subscription expenses with someone, you can split the claim but the total amount of both can’t exceed $500.